You are here

 [Cawing of American Crows]

-Have you noticed groups of crows flying overhead in the late afternoon?
+Crows stream by overhead in the late afternoon – rivers of crows.
 These are American Crows with a purpose.
-They’re headed to their night roost, a giant slumber party.
-Up to 40,000 crows in one space is not uncommon for a winter-time roost.
+They’re headed to their night roost, a giant avian slumber party.

-Gathering in a park or woodland, they land in a tree, then scuffle and shuffle and squawk, filtering down through the branches; later arrivals force earlier birds lower in the trees.
-Naturalist and author Bil Gilbert is a founding member of the American Society of Crows and Ravens.
-He believes that the roost may afford the crows warmth, protection from predators, communication about food sources, and opportunities to locate prospective mates.
+Gathering in a park or woodland, they land in a tree, then scuffle and shuffle and squawk, filtering down through the branches.
+Birds arriving late force the early birds lower into the trees.
+Crow expert Bill Gilbert believed that the roost provides warmth, protection from predators, knowledge about food sources, and a chance to locate a mate.

 [Chortles and warbles of the American Crow]